Brown Political Review: Present

 The magazine features the original writing and reporting of students at Brown.
 Staff writers and columnists contribute daily to BrownPoliticalReview.org, while a quarterly print edition features articles developed through student pitches selected anonymously by BPRs editorial board.

 The magazine is also known for its extensive interviews section featuring notable political figures including World Bank President Jim Yong Kim; Grover Norquist, founder of Americans for Tax Reform; former governor and presidential candidate Howard Dean; Tom Donohue, CEO of the U.S. Chamber of Commerce; and numerous senators and governors.
 The magazine has also interviewed prominent journalists, including Arianna Huffington, Ezra Klein, Tucker Carlson, David Frum, Sebastian Junger and Josh Marshall.
 BPR's filmed feature interviews include Governor Lincoln Chafee and MSNBC's Chris Hayes.

 In October 2013, BPR hosted its first alumni panel in conjunction with Brown University, titled "Investigative Journalism in the Age of Polarization."
 The panel featured journalists Chris Hayes, David Rohde, and Dana Goldstein.

 In 2018, BPR started a radio podcast that publishes regularly on SoundCloud and iTunes.

 Staff

-Brown Political Review has a staff of over 200 students, making it one of the largest student organizations at Brown.
-Staff members contribute to ten different boards: editorial, interviews, content, business, media, creative, podcast, copy editorial, data, and web.
-The current executive team is made up of Editors in Chief Alexandra Mork and Mathilda Silbiger, Chiefs of Staff William Lake and Cole Powell, and Chief Operating Officers Stella Kleinman and Gidget Rosen.
+Brown Political Review has a staff of over 215 students, making it one of the largest student organizations at Brown.
+It is also the largest political publication in the Ivy League.
+Staff members contribute to eight different boards: editorial, interviews, business, multimedia, creative, copy editorial, data, and web.
+The current executive team is made up of Editors in Chief Amina Fayaz and Elliot Smith, Chiefs of Staff Grace Leclerc and Jordan Lac, Chief Operating Officers John Lee and Manav Musunuru, and Chief Copy Editors Renee Kuo and Tiffany Eddy.

-Staff writers are in charge of producing the majority of BPR's content, typically publishing four articles per semester.
-Writers are divided into three sections: World, US, and Economics.

 Writers have had commentary featured and included on Fox News, MSNBC, Huffington Post and Slate.